 Click Here to View the Latest Faith Formation Update Email.
 If you aren’t already subscribed, follow the link and click “subscribe” in the upper left hand corner!

-In light of this directive, all normal faith formation activities at the Proto-Cathedral of St. James the Greater will be suspended as well, at least until public Masses are allowed to resume.
-This includes Children’s Faith Formation, First Penance/First Communion, Confirmation, RCIA, Dead Theologians Society, etc. If you have questions about your specific program or ministry, please reach out to Katelyn Greenlee at email@example.com.
+All normal faith formation activities at the Proto-Cathedral of St. James the Greater will be suspended as well, at least until public Masses are allowed to resume.
+This includes Children’s Faith Formation, First Penance/First Communion, Confirmation, RCIA, Dead Theologians Society, etc. If you have questions about your specific program or ministry, please reach out to Katelyn Greenlee at firstname.lastname@example.org.

 Please consider making use of online giving during this time – even if we don’t have public Mass, your parish still needs your financial support so we can pay our bills!
 Click here to visit our online giving page.